jaymarnz/bluview/README.md

 I wasn't able to do this on my old Android tablet running Chrome so I use a free app called Fully Kiosk.
 There's probably others but this one works great for running BluView:<br>https://play.google.com/store/apps/details?id=com.fullykiosk.singleapp&hl=en_US&gl=US

 ## Kiosk Mode (iOS)
 iOS has a kiosk mode built-in.
-It's called Guided Access and is enabled in Settings -> Accessibility>Guided Access
+It's called Guided Access and is enabled in Settings -> Accessibility -> Guided Access

 ## TL;DR - Why don't I just host this for you?
 I thought I could just create a public website and provide the link.
 I did and you'll find it at https://jaymarnz.dev/bluview but it might not work without making a few changes to settings in your browser.
 That's because in newer browser versions remote sites can't access local resources (your player) by default.
 If your device is running one of these newer browsers then it will fail to connect to the player and you'll get an error on the configuration screen.